padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

 generation") file.
 Notice the `-b` flag in the previous command which automatically instructs bundler to install all dependencies.
 All we need to do now is `cd` into our brand new application.

 ```shell
 $ cd blog-tutorial
 ```

 Now, the terminal should be inside the root of our newly generated application with all necessary gem dependencies installed.
 Let us take a closer look at the particularly important generated files before we continue on with development.

-- `Gemfile` – Be sure to include any necessary gem dependencies for your app in this file!
+- `Gemfile` – Includes any necessary gem dependencies for your app.
-- `app/app.rb` – This is the primary configuration file for your core application.
+- `app/app.rb` – The primary configuration file for your app.
 - `config/apps.rb` – This defines which applications are mounted in your project.
 - `config/database.rb` – This defines the connection details for your chosen